go4ble/AD2SmartThings/README.md

 In addition to the above tiles, notice the 3 VERTICAL DOTS in the top right corner of the Device Type screen.
 Pressing these dots takes you to the Prefernces sections.
 Here you can:
+* Give your system a name
+* Give your Device and image
 * Update the icon
-* Give your system a name
+* Enter a valid keypad address which will be sent to the AD2Pi upon pressing the AD2Pi Config tile
 * VERY IMPORTANT:  You must enter your 4 digit homeowners alarm access code.
-* Enter a valid keypad address which will be sent to the AD2Pi upon pressing the AD2Pi Config tile
 * For the PANIC tile to work, you must select one of the three choices for your Panic code.
 This code must be valid for your system.
 If in doubt, try "B" and then test your system

 <img src="https://cloud.githubusercontent.com/assets/5625006/12284672/5531866c-b977-11e5-80f2-0a06517c7fe2.jpg" width="200px"  />